Super Bowl averages 113 million, 3rd most-watched in history

 This was Fox's 10th Super Bowl since it began airing NFL games in 1994 and the second most-watched program in Fox Sports history.

-It would also be a slight increase over the 112.3 million average for last year's Super Bowl.
+It is a slight increase over the 112.3 million average for last year's Super Bowl.
 The Los Angeles Rams' victory over the Cincinnati Bengals was broadcast by NBC and Telemundo and streamed on Peacock and NFL digital sites.

+The Fox average this year of 112,173,000 marked the first time in three years the TV-only audience was above 100 million.
+It was also an 11.6% increase over NBC's average from last year.
+It is the first time since 2015 there have been two straight years of increases.

 According to Adobe Analytics, this year's digital feed averaged a Super Bowl-record 7 million streams, an 18% increase over last year (6 million) and more than double Fox's last Super Bowl in 2020 (3.4 million).